clojure-numerics/expresso/README.md

 ```

 ### Status
-This library is in a 'very' early state.
-Don't expect it to be stable yet.
-Any bug-reports/feature recommendations are very welcome
+This library is ready to use, but still in an early state so you might find some
+bugs.
+Any bug reports/feature recommendations are very welcome.